nina563/Pupil_lab_tracker_tutorial/README.md

 # Pupil_lab_tracker_tutorial
 This tutorial shows how to create an experiment in Openseame with an integrated Pupil Lab eye-tracking device.
-You will use Python inline coding.
+We use Python inline coding.
+The example of the Opensesame experiment with integrated tracker is provided.

 ## Table of Contents
 1. [Resources](#heading--1)